mozilla/skywriter/docs/pluginguide/index.html.markdown

 You must start the metadata with `"define metadata";` and end it with `"end";`.
 The metadata itself is contained in an object.
 JavaScript does not allow you to put a bare object in a program, so you can either enclose the object in parentheses (as above) or set it to a variable.
-Bespin can handle either of those formats.
+Skywriter can handle either of those formats.

 Often, a single file is not going to be enough.
 When you move beyond a single